jonklein/Psh/TomToDo.md

 To Do Still
 -----------

-- Implement input stack including the following instructions:
-1 input.index - Pops n off of the integer stack and pushes input[n] onto corresponding stack.
-If integer stack is empty, acts as a no-op.
-2 input.makeinputsN - Creates N instructions called 'input.in0', 'input.in1', ..., 'input.in(N-1)'
-3 input.inall - For all n in 0 to input.size, push input[n] onto the corresponding stack.
-4 input.stackdepth - Puts size of stack on integer stack.

 - Add new problem classes (such as IntSymbolicRegression.java) for other problem types, such as the Parity problem.
+Make sure to test input.makeinputs and input.inall on problems with more than one input.
 - Add to "Problem Classes" section in README
 - During Auto-simplification, instead of only flattening or removing random points, could run a subprogram for a bit, and then replace it by whatever constants are left on the stacks.
 This would be useful when code like "boolean.stackdepth" is used only to get a 0 on the int stack.